Pinnacle-Technology-Inc/Morelia/docs/source/terraform.rst

 In the case that you come across an error in creating the infrastructure, you can use ``terraform destroy`` to remove the architecture, or ``terraform restore`` to update the configuration state.

+.. important:: Below we have steps to help you install Terraform and Docker if you are on a Linux system.
+If you are on Windows, you'll need to install Docker Desktop in order to run Grafana and InfluxDB.
+You can follow the steps on `Docker's Website <https://www.docker.com/products/docker-desktop/>`_ to install the service!

 ---------------------
 Bash Shell Script
 ---------------------